nzffa/nzffa/README.md

 For conferences you can bolt on our radiant-nzffa_conference-extension

 The code is well tested and robust.
 [The NZFFA website] (http://www.nzffa.org.nz) has been based on this for many years.
-Development continues
+Development continues...